Docs

 For more information on AppId, check out the documentation here.

-Now, you can install the latest stable version of the avail-js library by running the following command:
+1. Install the latest stable version of the avail-js library by running the following command:

 npm install avail-js-sdk